natelistrom/natelistrom.github.io/_posts/2023-09-16-thesis-antithesis-synthesis.md

 Let's look a bit closer at the midpoint scene from _Pride and Prejudice_.

-The scene's immediate context is that Elizabeth has just learned that Mr. Darcy hurt her sister Jane.
+In the scene's immediate context, Elizabeth has just learned that Mr. Darcy hurt her sister Jane.
 Jane was in love with Mr. Darcy's friend, Mr. Bingley.
 Unbeknownst to Jane, Mr. Darcy contrived to thwart Jane's chances with Mr. Bingley.
-Elizabeth is smarting from the news, livid at how Mr. Darcy so casually and cruelly ruined her sister's hopes.
+Elizabeth smarts from the discovery, livid at how Mr. Darcy so casually and cruelly ruined her sister's hopes.

 Elizabeth's friends are on their way to visit Rosings Park.
 Mr. Darcy will be there.
 So, Elizabeth begs to stay home.
 Her goal is to have space to process her frustration and — at all costs — to avoid Mr. Darcy.
 This is the starting point for the scene (thesis).